-Registration for the FALL 2015 Nonprofit Management Certificate is now open.
+Registration for the fall 2016 Nonprofit Management Certificate is now open.
 Click here to advance to the two-part registration form.

 Students in the Nonprofit Management Program are active practitioners and leaders in Northern New England's vibrant nonprofit community.
 Learning takes place in our day-long, face-to-face intensives, and continues outside of class in our online portal.

 The certificate course is designed for busy professionals.
 Most of our students work full-time, many as nonprofit executive directors.
 To be successful in this class, students must reserve ten Fridays for the face-to-face workshops at the heart of the program.
 Students also commit to completing a short reading and participating in an online discussion forum each week.
 The guideline for homework is "1+1": one hour of preparation for each workshop.

 Students can miss two workshops and still successfully complete the certificate course.
 Excused absences may be made up the following fall, space permitting.

 Students who wish to apply learning from the certificate program to a real-world project can enroll in NPM601: The Practicum in Nonprofit Management.
 Upon successful completion of the practicum course, students receive 3 graduate credits issued by the Marlboro College Graduate and Professional Studies Program.
 These credits can be used to satisfy elective credits for Marlboro's MS in Managing Mission Driven Organizations degree.